blehthebob/windows-indiedroid-nova/README.md

 Some boards come with NOR memory, which there are instructions for [here](https://worproject.com/guides/how-to-install/on-rockchip#preparing-the-board) on the WoR Project website, however we have not tried it, and cannot comment on how well it is working.

+If you are using the Indiedroid Nova, there is no on-board NOR memory, so you will have to flash the UEFI to an SD card or eMMC(only if the Windows image is on SSD).

+#### Flashing a UEFI to eMMC

+1. Download an etcher tool, we used Balena Etcher: <https://etcher.balena.io/> (The following instructions will be for Balena Etcher).

+2. Download the latest UEFI image for Indiedroid Nova: <https://github.com/edk2-porting/edk2-rk3588/actions/workflows/nightly.yml> Pick the latest successful nightly build and download the `indiedroid-nova UEFI Release image`, and extract the .zip file to get the UEFI image.

+3. Mount the eMMC on the adapter, then plug this into your computer.
+If it is not recognised or will not fit into the SD card slot try plugging the adapter into a dongle.

+4. Open Balena Etcher, select 'Flash from file' and select the UEFI image you just downloaded.

+5. Select 'Select target', select your SD card and click the 'Flash!' button.
+You may need admin privileges to allow the app to make changes to your device

-#### For flashing to SD card
+#### Flashing a UEFI to SD card

 If you are using the Indiedroid Nova, there is no on-board NOR memory, so you will have to flash the UEFI to an SD card.

 1. Download an etcher tool, we used Balena Etcher: <https://etcher.balena.io/> (The following instructions will be for Balena Etcher).

-2. Download the latest UEFI image for Indiedroid Nova: <https://github.com/edk2-porting/edk2-rk35xx/releases> (it should look like `indiedroid-nova_UEFI_Release_v0.7.1.img`).

-3. Note that, if you have flashed the Windows Image to eMMC, you will need to download a UEFI from: <https://github.com/edk2-porting/edk2-rk3588/actions/workflows/nightly.yml> Pick the latest successful nightly build and download the `indiedroid-nova UEFI Release image`, and extract the .zip file to get the UEFI image.
+2. Download the latest UEFI image for Indiedroid Nova: <https://github.com/edk2-porting/edk2-rk3588/actions/workflows/nightly.yml> Pick the latest successful nightly build and download the `indiedroid-nova UEFI Release image`, and extract the .zip file to get the UEFI image.

-4. Connect your SD card and open Balena Etcher.
+3. Connect your SD card and open Balena Etcher.

-5. Select 'Flash from file' and select the UEFI image you just downloaded.
+4. Select 'Flash from file' and select the UEFI image you just downloaded.

-6. Select 'Select target', select your SD card and click the 'Flash!' button.
+5. Select 'Select target', select your SD card and click the 'Flash!' button.
 You may need admin privileges to allow the app to make changes to your device

 ### Startup